 This tour selects some of the most attractive stretches of the river to walk along, but it does not follow a linear journey from one end to the other.
 While resorting regularly to the towpath (now a designated long-distance trail, the Thames Path), the itinerary also ranges through varied countryside and gentle hills, and includes a representative spread of the best of the buildings, artefacts and art in the region.

 Thames Head.
-Ascent: 386m.
-Descent: 420m.
 Leave The Swan Hotel, Bibury, at 2.15pm or Kemble Railway Station at 3.00pm.
 The tour begins with the source of the Thames.
 A soaring rockface, a majestic spurt: an awesome spectacle.
 Actually, no. A damp patch, the trickle varying with yesterday’s weather, reached by walking across three fields.
-Total walk: 3½ miles on grassy, level paths.
+Walk from Thames Head to Ewen: 3½ miles, c.
+1½ hours.
+An easy walk on grassy, level fields and along the river bed.
 First of three nights in Bibury.

 Inglesham, Lechlade, Great Coxwell.
-Ascent: 130m.
-Descent: 125m.
-Begin the day with Inglesham church, a beautifully isolated church dating to Saxon times.
+Begin the day with Inglesham church, beautifully isolated and dating to Saxon times.
 Continue on foot and walk c.
-3 miles along the river to Lechlade-on-Thames, a vibrant small town with a fine Gothic church and a handsome bridge.
-Visit the masterful mediaeval barn at Great Coxwell, which King John gave to the Cistercian monks in 1203 as part of the Manor of Faringdon.
-Return to Bibury with a 2½-mile walk along grassy paths and through woodland from Coln St Aldwyns.
+3 miles along the river to Lechlade-on-Thames (c.
+1½ hours), a vibrant small town with a fine Gothic church and a handsome bridge.
+Visit the masterful medieval barn at Great Coxwell, which King John gave to the Cistercian monks in 1203 as part of the Manor of Faringdon.
+Drive to Coln St Aldwyns and from here walk back to Bibury: 3 miles, c.
+1¼ hours.
+An easy walk through fields and woodland with two short ascents and a descent to Bibury.

 Buscot, Kelmscott.
-Ascent: 239m.
-Descent: 258m.
-Begin the walk at Buscot, whose church has a Burne Jones window, and continue c.
-2½ miles on a level, grassy path beside the Thames.
-Visit Kelmscott Manor, the Tudor house acquired by William Morris, founder of the Arts and Crafts movement.
+Begin the walk at Buscot, whose church has a Burne Jones window.
+It is an easy walk to Kelmscott on a level, grassy path beside the Thames: c.
+2½ miles, 1 hour.
+Break in Kelmscott Village, once the home of William Morris, founder of the Arts and Crafts movement.
+Kelmscott Manor is currently undergoing conservation and our visit is subject to confirmation.
 In the afternoon visit Buscot Park, a Palladian mansion with Burne Jones paintings and outstanding gardens.

 Wittenham Clumps, Dorchester, Ewelme.
-Ascent: 464m.
-Descent: 470m.
-Begin at the river at Shillingford and then walk up to Wittenham Clumps, a pair of hillocks with views over a particularly attractive stretch of the Thames Valley.
-Descend through woods and across farmland, passing an Iron Age fort, to Dorchester-on-Thames.
-Total walk: c.
-4½ miles.
-Visit the abbey church here, one of the finest mediaeval buildings in Oxfordshire, where St Birinus baptised King Cynegils of Wessex in 635.
+Begin at the river at Shillingford and then walk up to Wittenham Clumps, a pair of hillocks with views over a particularly attractive stretch of the Thames Valley: c.
+4½ miles, 2 hours.
+This is a moderate walk that descends through woods and across farmland, passing an Iron Age fort, to Dorchester-on-Thames.
+Visit the abbey church here, one of the finest medieval buildings in Oxfordshire, where St Birinus baptised King Cynegils of Wessex in 635.
 Continue to Ewelme, site of a Saxon palace, and today a unique complex of 15th-century church, almshouses and school, all still functioning.
-First of three nights in Marlow.
+First of three nights near Marlow.

 Cookham, Windsor.
-Walk from the hotel beside the river (4½ miles on a level path along tarmac or grass) to Cookham, life-long home of painter Stanley Spencer (1891–1959); there is a gallery of his work and a fine parish church.
+An easy walk from the hotel, on a level, tarmac or grass beside the river to Cookham: 4½ miles, c.
+2 hours.
+Cookham is the life-long home of painter Stanley Spencer (1891–1959); there is a gallery of his work and a fine parish church.
 Visit Windsor Castle, founded by William I and occupied by every monarch since.
-The Queen spends most of her private weekends at the Castle, which is also used for State occasions.
+The Queen spent most of her private weekends at the Castle, which is also used for State occasions.

 Hampton Court Palace, London.
-Hampton Court was begun by Cardinal Wolsey, enlarged by Henry VIII and 150 years later partly rebuilt by Christopher Wren for William III and Mary II.
+An easy, level walk from Kingston Bridge to Hampton Court: 1½ miles, c.
+45 minutes.
+Begun by Cardinal Wolsey, the palace was enlarged by Henry VIII and 150 years later partly rebuilt by Christopher Wren for William III and Mary II.
 The most sumptuous of surviving Tudor palaces is joined to the most magnificent of 17th-century buildings in Britain; great interiors, fine works of art, beautiful gardens, a formal park.
 Drive to London, arriving by c.
-3.00pm.
+3.00pm

 Hotel accommodation; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; transport by private coach; all admissions; all tips; the services of the lecturer and the tour manager.

-The Swan, Bibury: former 17th-century coaching inn in the heart of the village.
-The Compleat Angler, Marlow: very comfortable hotel, well-positioned beside the Thames with excellent views.
+The Swan, Bibury: a 4-star, former 17th-century coaching inn in the heart of the village.
+Danesfield House Hotel, Marlow: comfortable 4-star hotel, set within 65 acres of grounds.
 Single rooms are doubles for sole use throughout.

 Between 10 and 22 participants.